chapel-lang/chapel/doc/rst/meta/compiler-internals-doxygen/queries-impl.rst

 Vocabulary
 ----------

 -  **Dependency**: a query executed as part of another query.
-The “outer” query is said to depend on the “inner” query.
+If query A executes query B, then A is said to depend on B.
 -  **Preamble**: the code that happens before the main query body is run; the contents of ``QUERY_BEGIN``.